Don Feder: Controversy

 As a student at Boston University, Feder worked against the anti-war movement.
 In November 1969, he helped to organize a Support Our Troops Rally on the Boston Common.

 In 2009, Feder attempted to speak on hate crimes at the University of Massachusetts Amherst, but was prevented from speaking by a group of student protesters.

 Awards and honors

 Feder is the 1998 recipient of the International Communications Award of the Republic of China on Taiwan and the winner of the first-place prize in the Amy Foundation Writing Awards for 1993.
 The Amy Foundation recognizes writers who project Biblical truths in the secular media.

 Personal life

 Feder has been married for 37 years to Andrea.
-He has four children: Helena, Anna, Aaron and Jonathan, as well as a daughter-in-law, Savannah Feder.
-He also has two grandchildren: Leah Feder and Daniel Feder (the children of Jonathan and Savannah Feder).
+He has four children: Helena, Anna, Jonathan, and Aaron.
+He also has three grandchildren: Leah, Daniel, and Hugh.